Results.

 |

-Belief in witchcraft can be an extenuating circumstance; village committees are not 'persons in authority' under Judges' Rules.
+Belief in witchcraft can mitigate murder sentence; village committee confessions are not governed by Judges' Rules.

 |